- About Us

 Yes.
 Once a final judgment has been entered, you can file an appeal to have a higher court review the outcome of your case.
 Your attorneys will help you file a brief with the proper appeals court.
 Your ex-spouse will then have a chance to submit a response.

-Call our stellar team of San Francisco and Bay Area divorce lawyers today at 415.872.1080 to discuss whether litigation is the best option for you.
+Call our stellar team of San Francisco and Bay Area divorce lawyers today at (415) 872-1080 or contact us online to discuss whether litigation is the best option for you.